Sai Wing Mock: Chinatown kingpin

-After Lee put a bounty on Mock Duck and the rest of the Hip Sings, Mock Duck formed an alliance with the rival Four Brothers Tong.
-Mock Duck took advantage of the reform crusade started by Charles Parkhurst.
-Duck posed as a businessman, and supplied information on the On Leong criminal operations to Parkhurst, including addresses.
-The authorities raided On Leong opium dens and gambling houses on Pell and Doyers Streets.
-However, Mock Duck held back the addresses of the more lucrative Mott Street operations for leverage against Lee.
 The warring Tongs signed a truce in 1906, but the Hip Sings and the On Leongs were again at war the following year.
 Mock Duck finally defeated Lee in the "Bow Kum" Tong war of 1909–1910.
 He was arrested several times during the next decade, during which time a number of attempts were made on his life.
 But he was convicted only once in 1912, for operating a policy game, and served two years of imprisonment in Sing Sing Prison.

 Retirement and death

-In 1932, Mock Duck agreed to an arrangement with the US and Chinese governments to declare a peace among the Tongs of Chinatown, and he retired to Brooklyn where he lived until his death on July 23, 1941.
+Following his release, Mock Duck returned to using his original name, Mock Sai Wing.
+In 1932, Mock Duck agreed to an arrangement with the US and Chinese governments to declare a peace among the Tongs of Chinatown, and he retired to Brooklyn where he lived until his death on 23 July 1941.